 Temperature and Humidity

-The scarlet painted cup plant prefers areas with cooler climates, even tolerating very cold winters.
+Indian paintbrush prefers areas with cooler climates and does very well in areas with cold winters.
 It cannot tolerate extreme heat and grows best in hardiness zones 4 to 8.
 Because it prefers moist, well-draining soil, it enjoys moderate humidity.

 The scarlet painted cup is one plant you don’t want to fertilize.
 In fact, over-fertilizing can harm the plant.
 Adding compost to soil in the spring is fine to do, but additional fertilizer is not recommended.

 - Castilleja ambigua 'Johnny-nip': This variety boasts bracts in yellow, white, pink, or purple and is commonly found in the coastal salt marshes or wet meadows of California.

 - Castilleja angustifolia 'Desert Indian Paintbrush': This plant sports gray-green to purple-red foliage and bright red bracts covering yellow flowers.
 As suggested by its name, these flowers thrive in the rocky, sandy soil found in deserts or scrublands.

 - Castilleja cinerea 'Ashgray Indian Paintbrush': This variety is native to San Bernardino County, California.
 The Ashgray Indian paintbrush gets its name from the coat of gray hairs it wears.
 These fuzzy flowers come in dusty red and pink-purple and grow in dry areas such as deserts, scrublands, or woodlands.
 Interestingly, these plants produce different colored flowers based on the direction they are facing.
 Northern-facing flowers tend to be more yellow while southern-facing flowers are redder.

-The best way to grow scarlet painted cup plants is through seed.
-These plants do not transplant well.
-Sow your own scarlet painted cup seeds in early spring or late summer, when soil temperatures are around 55 to 65 degrees Fahrenheit.
-You can do this in the early spring or late summer.
+The best way to grow Indian paintbrush is through seed.
+These plants do not transplant well because of their connection to other surrounding plants.
+After flowering, the plant produces very tiny seeds before dying to reseed themselves.
+Sow seeds in early spring or late summer, when soil temperatures are around 55 to 65 degrees Fahrenheit during the early spring or late summer.

-- Scatter seeds over the soil and lightly cover them with soil.
+- Scatter seeds or a crushed plant over the soil and lightly cover with soil.

 - Keep the soil moist, but not soggy.

 - Don’t be discouraged if you don’t see sprouts for some time.
 These plants are slow to germinate and might take months to appear.

 - Once established, you can encourage the growth of these plants by spreading additional seeds each fall.